nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a person
+1. User requests to add a person.
 2. User enters details of the new person.
 3. ContaX adds the new person.
 4. ContaX shows that the person has been added successfully.